Transformers: Age of Extinction: Marketing

 The film's unusual marketing strategy of letting people video the shooting of the film in select locations was the subject of film critic Kevin B. Lee's critical video essay Transformers: The Premake.

 Video games

 In February 2014, Transformers: Rise of the Dark Spark, developed by Edge of Reality, published by Activision was announced as a companion to the film.
 It was released in June 2014 for Microsoft Windows, Nintendo 3DS, PlayStation 3, PlayStation 4, Wii U, Xbox 360, and Xbox One.

 In summer 2014, Rovio and Hasbro announced Angry Birds Transformers.
 The game has Transformers movie designs on multiple characters.

 Home media

 Transformers: Age of Extinction was released on Blu-ray, DVD, and Blu-ray 3D formats on September 30, 2014, in North America.
 The film's Blu-ray release was the first to feature a Dolby Atmos home theater soundtrack encoded with Dolby TrueHD.
 The film was also released on digital download through iTunes and Google Play on September 16, 2014.
 An Ultra HD Blu-ray release followed on December 5, 2017.
+The film grossed $65.3 million in home sales.